PhilGoud/Chell/README.md

 # Chell
-Description and scripts used on my homeserver
-I am a little bit ADHD, so i won't think about checking things, i will use Telegram to keep me informed
+Description and scripts used on my homeserver named Chell I am a little bit ADHD, so i won't think about checking things, i will use Telegram to keep me informed

 ## A little background